PROC LCA & PROC LTA Software

 NOTE: SAS.exe is probably located in one of the following folders:

 C:\Program Files\SAS\SASFoundation\9.x, or

-3. Put the following two files in the folder where the file SAS.exe is located.
+3. Put the following three files in the folder where the file SAS.exe is located.

 - msvcr71.dll (32-bit SAS only)